tenzyy/project4-inhabitent/README.md

     All the other scss files should be named according to the php files
 ## CHALLENGES
     There were many challenges meeting the requirements of this project.
-    -One of the biggest challenge was trying to organize all the files and correlating with the appropriate folders because it was crucial to being more efficient in completing the project.
+   * One of the biggest challenge was trying to organize all the files and correlating with the appropriate folders because it was crucial to being more efficient in completing the project.
-    - Understanding when the use variables to be more efficient
+   * Understanding when the use variables to be more efficient
-    - Learned alot about importance of having a proper class names, had better understanding of the use for box models, flex and css grid.
+   * Learned alot about importance of having a proper class n ames, had better understanding of the use for box models, flex and css grid.
-##GOALS
+## GOALS
-  -There are a lot of room for more organization and tidy up codes so it is easier to read.
+  *There are a lot of room for more organization and tidy up codes so it is easier to read.
- -Could use more variables and make shorter lines when possible
+ * Could use more variables and make shorter lines when possible
  - Apply Stretch Goals

 <!--  default README-->